HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 Finally, move it to a `themes.xml` file.

+> ﹡In Android Studio 4.1,  the *new project* wizard, the theme is already created in the `themes.xml` file.

 ## 4.1 Note about naming and files:
 ### 4.1.1 Naming Styles
-Because there is no XML tag `<theme>` we have to use the `<style>` tag for themes and styles indistintcly.
+Because there is no XML tag `<theme>` we have to use the `<style>` tag for themes and styles indistinctly.
 Therefore to not getting confused with our design system, we need a convention to name them.

 For Themes and Widget Styles the convention is: